 These are enough to repair most flats -- and this is possible without removing the wheel, more convenient on some bicycles which do not have quick-release wheels.

 If removing and replacing the wheel is easy, replacing the inner tube is faster than patching it., but you'll need a spare inner tube.
 (The one shown, like most, came with a small knurled nut screwed onto the valve stem, but I'm not in favor of bolting down the valve stem, so I removed the nut in protest!)

-Anti-theft skewers require a special wrench -- there are too many varieties to show here.
+Anti-theft wheel retention systems require a special wrench -- there are too many varieties to show here.

 Adding a multi-tool with Allen wrenches and screwdriver blades will usually let you remove and replace an internal-gear hub or a brake with a reaction arm -- but take your bicycle into the bike shop to check on what tools you need.